Student Financial Assistance

 Attention: the award information you received at another school will not be sent to Delta State.
 You must complete the information above for Delta State to award any eligible federal student grants, loans, and/or work study.

 Verification is the process of confirming the accuracy of student reported data on financial aid applications.
 Students who are selected for verification by the Department of Education will be notified once their Free Application for Federal Student Aid (FAFSA) is submitted.
 If selected for verification, an asterisk (*) will be placed next the Expected Family Contribution (EFC).
-Once Delta State receives the student’s FAFSA record, a letter will be mailed requesting additional documentation to complete his/her financial aid file.
+Once Delta State receives the student’s FAFSA record, an email will be sent requesting additional documentation to complete his/her financial aid file.
 The Delta State Student Financial Aid Office will compare the information from your FAFSA with other required documentation and make any changes to your FAFSA on your behalf as necessary.
 Student/Parents should not make any changes to the FAFSA during verification as it will further delay verification processing.

 No federal or need-based awards can be processed until verification is completed.